 Communications controllers are hardware devices that link computers to networks.
-Intelligent controllers are able to execute software programs.
-Thus, controllers are able to share the job of communications operation with their host computer.
-This enables the host to devote more of its resources to user-oriented tasks.
+Intelligent controllers can execute software programs.
+Thus, controllers can share the job of communications operation with their host computer, thereby enabling the host's operating system to devote more of its resources to user-oriented tasks.
+A LAN Terminal Server 300 (LTS300) is a hardware device that enables eight asynchronous terminals, serial printers, or other asynchronous devices to access a network.